Updated: 06 Feb 2026 · By: Shayne Prinsloo

 Glides

 Even currents magnify mistakes.
-Extend leaders, reduce flash, and prioritize angle + slack control for drag-free drifts.
+Extend leaders, reduce flash and prioritise angle plus slack control.

 - Longer leaders and fine fluorocarbon.